Opera star inspires top chefs

 - 1 tbsp fresh chopped parsley

-Bring water to a boil in a large pot and add the pasta, broccoli and peas.
-Cook until pasta is tender (about 10 minutes), drain in a colander.
+- Bring water to a boil in a large pot and add the pasta, broccoli.
+Add the peas during the last 2 minutes of cooking.
+Cook until pasta is tender (according to package instructions), drain in a colander.

-Stir in the condensed soup and gradually stir in the milk and broth.
+- Stir in the condensed soup and gradually stir in the milk.

-Add the pasta, chicken, thyme, cheese and soup mixture to the baking dish and stir well.
+- Add the pasta, chicken, seasonings, soup mixture, wine, parmesan cheese and half of the mozzarella cheese to the baking dish and stir well.

-Top with the mozzarella cheese and bake uncovered for 30 minutes.
+- Top with the remaining mozzarella cheese and bake uncovered for 30 minutes.

 - Allow to stand for about 5 minutes before serving.
 Sprinkle with parsley and extra parmesan cheese